Den Sorte Skole: History

 Den Sorte Skole started out as a hip-hop and reggae DJ crew.
 He soon became the Danish frontrunner practicing the concept of mash-up DJing.
 They gathered a large following in Denmark by making surprising blends of legends like Neil Young with Dj Premier and Janis Joplin with Dj Format live on turntables.
 This resulted in their first release – the mixtape, Lektion No. 1 from 2006.

 Three years later, Lektion No. 1 was followed by Lektion No. 2 from 2008 – a more complex mix of vinyl samples gathered from a much more genre-diverse group of music.
 Everything from Anatolian progressive rock, British horror movie soundtracks, and forgotten Danish folk tunes came together with dark hip-hop beats and explosive thunderclaps from early dub-step and drum'n'bass.
 Though still a mixtape, Lektion No. 2 became the best-reviewed release in Denmark in 2008 and Den Sorte Skole went on several sold-out tours.

 In January 2010 Roskilde Festival challenged the Den Sorte Skole to create an anniversary concert celebrating the festival's 40-year history from 1971 to 2010.
 They undertook the task with great awe and humility and spent months digging through Roskilde's vast musical catalogue.
 The result was a massive 2-hour celebration with 30,000 people that was hailed in the leading Danish daily Politiken as "a demonstration of the historical superiority of the Roskilde Festival containing both legends and the diversity of shifts in musical expression through the years past".

-With Lektion III, Den Sorte Skole has left the realm of mash-ups and mixtapes completely and released a full-scale sampled-based album.
-Lektion III also marks another important change for Den Sorte Skole.
-Through the years, they became known as a band that tore the roof off and left concert arenas in flames.
-Now they have set out on a completely different path.
-Lektion III is a contemplative and very demanding listen that sends the listener on an introspective journey into – and through – their own mind and the different moods of life.
-The mission is to encourage people to really listen and lose themselves in the music.
-And those who are open and patient will be rewarded with an album that slowly grows on them and reveals new details even after many listens.

-For their Lektion III tour, Den Sorte Skole hooked up with the acclaimed Danish visual artist group Dark Matters, who have put together a mind-expanding visual journey complementing the music.
-Dark Matters had been fascinated with minimal graphics and patterns for a long time, but used Lektion III as a project to base a visual concept on a narrative instead.
-From the top of a mountain to the deep bottom of the sea, Lektion III live is an audio-visual sample tale from every corner of the world and beyond.